 Twice a year, conferences are held for Diocesan Primary Religious Education Subject Leaders.
 Both of these gatherings offer a chance for our Religious Education teachers to share ideas and information and to discuss matters of interest.
 The gatherings are organised by Shaun Burns (Primary Religious Education Adviser).

-To keep RE departments abreast of events, termly newsletters are published for schools.
-Latest copies of the REflections newsletter are available to download from the login area.
+To keep RE colleagues abreast of events, regular email updates to Secondary Heads of Department and termly newsletters to Primary RE Subject Leaders are published for schools.
+The latest copies of the Primary REflections newsletter are available to download from the login area.

 Continuous Professional Development Training for All Staff